OpenEvalProject/evals/manuscripts/elife-80499/v2/manuscript.md

 **Figure 6.:** The interaction analysis, carried out in STRING v10, linked 29 proteins into the network.
 The highlighted nodes depict proteins that have a direct interaction with Rho1, a central regulator of cytoskeletal organization and the second most connected protein in the network.

-## Rho1 in ovaries plays an important role in egg-size regulation
+### Rho1 in ovaries plays an important role in egg-size regulation

 Based on our proteomics results and functional evaluation of the top candidate genes, we hypothesized that Rho1 is important for egg-size regulation.
 RNAscope in situ hybridization enabled a fine-scale characterization of Rho1 expression in the ovary, which was consistent with this hypothesis; little Rho1 was expressed in the terminal filament but some expression was discernible in the germarium, concentrated in the cytocyst (incipient oocyte).
 Relative strong expression of Rho1 was found in the growing oocytes of the vitellarium in contrast to nurse and follicle cells at that developmental stage.
 In mature oocytes, Rho1 expression was again low (Figure 7A).
 In the oocytes, Rho1 was mainly located near the lateral cell cortex, which may represent areas of longitudinal growth (Figure 7B).

 ![Figure 7.](https://cdn.elifesciences.org/articles/80499/elife-80499-fig7-v2.jpg)

-**Figure 7.:** Rho1 gene expression localization in the queen ovary via RNAscope in situ hybridization.(A) The expression of Rho1 (green color) is limited to the growth stages of the oocyte: In the germarium, Rho1 is expressed in cytocysts (CCs) and in the vitellarium, Rho1 is highly expressed in oocytes (OCs), particularly near the lateral cell surface (B).
+**Figure 7.:** (A) The expression of Rho1 (green color) is limited to the growth stages of the oocyte: In the germarium, Rho1 is expressed in cytocysts (CCs) and in the vitellarium, Rho1 is highly expressed in oocytes (OCs), particularly near the lateral cell surface (B).
 In contrast, nurse cells (NCs) and follicle cells (FCs) do not exhibit elevated Rho1 expression at this stage.
 Less expression of Rho1 is observed in mature oocytes (MOs).
 Blue DAPI staining indicates cell nuclei for comparison.
 Representative pictures are shown, and the same patterns were found in six queens investigated.

 RNAi-mediated knockdown of Rho1 resulted in an average of 35.1% reduced Rho1 expression compared to controls (Figure 8A, Figure 8—source data 1).
 Expression of Rho1 was also on average 57.0% higher in control queens from small colonies that produce large eggs than queens from large colonies that produce small eggs (Figure 8A).
 The knockdown of Rho1 consistently decreased egg sizes (Figure 8B, Figure 8—source data 2) in all three queens in small colonies (Q10: F(1,38) = 177.8, p<0.001; Q11: F(1,38) = 139.7, p<0.001; Q12: F(1,38) = 44.6, p<0.001) and large colonies (Q4: F(1,38) = 63.7, p<0.001; Q5: F(1,38) = 42.8, p<0.001; Q6: F(1,38) = 28.1, p<0.001), while none of the six corresponding control queens exhibited significant egg-size changes (F(1,38) = 0.05–2.8, all p>0.1).
 Thus, Rho1 knockdown consistently reduced egg size even after the experimental queens increased (Q7–Q12 after transfer into small colonies: F(1,38) = 45.6–654.8, all p<0.001) or decreased (Q1–Q6 after transfer into large colonies: F(1,38) = 24.8–158.4, all p<0.001) the egg size that they had produced in medium-sized colonies at the start of the experiment (Figure 8B, Figure 8—source data 2).
 All eggs appeared to be viable and were similar in color and texture when size-measured.
 However, their viability could not be confirmed because our size measurement is a destructive assay.
 Across individuals from all treatment groups, Rho1 expression at the end of the experiment correlated almost perfectly with the produced egg size (RP = 0.98, n = 12, p<0.001; Supplementary file 6).
 The correlation between Rho1 expression and egg size was confirmed in a second dataset of 12 queens that produced small and large eggs due to different colony sizes (RP = 0.90, n = 12, p<0.001; Supplementary file 7).

 ![Figure 8.](https://cdn.elifesciences.org/articles/80499/elife-80499-fig8-v2.jpg)

-**Figure 8.:** Rho1 decreases egg size in both ‘small’ and ‘large’ colonies.(A) RT-qPCR results confirmed the experimental downregulation of Rho1 in ovaries of RNAi-injected queens and also showed that Rho1 was significantly more expressed in queens that were housed in small colonies and thus produced larger eggs.
+**Figure 8.:** (A) RT-qPCR results confirmed the experimental downregulation of Rho1 in ovaries of RNAi-injected queens and also showed that Rho1 was significantly more expressed in queens that were housed in small colonies and thus produced larger eggs.
 Treatment effects were assessed by ANOVA with N = 6 and **p<0.01 and ***p<0.001.
 Means are shown with SD.
 (B) The 12 sister queens were mated and introduced to medium-sized colonies to establish egg laying.
 Subsequently, queens were randomly divided into two groups that were either introduced to small or large colonies.
 After the predicted egg-size differences were confirmed, three randomly chosen queens in each group were injected with Rho1-siRNA mix, and the other three were injected with scramble siRNA.
 Final egg-size measurements 3 days after injection demonstrated a significant reduction of egg size in all Rho1 knockdown queens but not in control queens, regardless of colony environment.
-Means are shown with SEM.Figure 8—source data 1.Figure 8—source data 2.
+Means are shown with SEM.

 ## Discussion